FAQs

 Traditional House Frames Explained

-House frames are traditionally constructed using stud framing with vertical studs at 450 or 600 centimeters making it easy to line internally.
+House frames are traditionally constructed using stud framing with vertical studs at 450 or 600 centres making it easy to line internally.

 Roofs are constructed using trusses allowing for custom roof shapes and finishes and level internal ceilings to keep the cost of internal lining and painting down.